aczietlow/drupal-boiler-plate/README.md

 ## Tools
 - `fin sequelace` SequelACE is a free alternative to sequel pro thats a bit more stable.
+- `fin codesniff` Runs phpcs against Drupal and DrupalPractice standards.
+Pass a `--fix` flag to run phpcbf instead.
+Config is set in tests/phpcs.xml, go there to adjust settings as needed.

 ## Security notice